8 April 2020

 This is an evocative scent for a time when we are firmly Off the Road.
 Founded by Timothy Han, Edition is a London-based fragrance house that entwines scent and stories – specifically those of literary mavericks like Jack Kerouac, Simone de Beauvoir and Joseph Conrad.

 Inspired by Kerouac, On the Road takes you on a rampant road trip through 1950s America, encountering tobacco-filled whisky bars, cedar forests and citrus trees.
-Warm, sweet tonka bean and patchouli stir with lemon and bergamot for a complex fragrance that develops and matures on the skin.
+Warm, sweet tonka bean and patchouli stir with lemon and bergamot for a smoky, complex fragrance that develops and matures on the skin.
 It is also a beautiful thing to sit on your shelf, accompanied by a photographic postcard by London artist Cedric Christie.
 Hans, formerly an assistant to John Galliano, handcrafts his Edition line in Dalston, with an emphasis on natural and cruelty-free ingredients, built upon a base of organic grape alcohol.

 Les Brumes Eau de Parfum by Ormaie Paris